abuehl/abuehl.github.io/_posts/2026-04-18-using-an-internal-partition.md

 The file `UndoerImp.cppm` declares a couple of classes for internal use in the implementation of the `Core` module.

+Note that the internal partition `:UndoerImp` is not imported in `_Module.ixx`.
+Because internal partitions are not meant to be imported in interfaces of modules, because they cannot export anything.

 To compile this file with the MSVC compiler, the [/internalPartition](https://learn.microsoft.com/en-us/cpp/build/reference/internal-partition?view=msvc-170) flag must be set.